adarmitage/training/INRA_BASH_commands.md

 http://www.usadellab.org/cms/uploads/supplementary/Trimmomatic/TrimmomaticManual_V0.32.pdf

 Trimmomatic isn't an easy program to run.
-90% of bioinformatics is bashing your head against a wall while wandering why a program doesn't run.
+For new users, 90% of bioinformatics is bashing your head against a wall while wandering why a program doesn't run.
+This is perfectly normal.

 I suggest you copy the lines below, rather than type these commands yourself.

 Trimmomatic is a program written in the language Java, this means we need to run